surajchavan19/Engage2022/README.md

 7) python3 manage.py runserver 0.0.0.0:8000
 8) To open the web application
 ### On mobile
-  To run the application the laptop and the phone should be connected to the same network
+  To run the application the laptop where the server is running and the phone should be connected to the same network
    ```python
    http://(Laptop's IP address):8000/face/signupform
    example: http://192.169.0.102:8000/face/signupform